Insight

 Perspectives from KPMG leaders

-Digital trust
+Digital Trust

 Akhilesh Tuteja, Global Cyber Security Leader, KPMG International, shares insights on digital trust and the CISO’s role in helping to build that trust.

-Ethical data
+Ethical Trust

 Matt O’Keefe, ASPAC Cyber Security Leader, KPMG Australia, explores the CISO’s approach to safeguarding data and the need to go above and beyond regulation.

-Right response
+Right Response

 Kyle Kappel, US Cyber Security Leader, KPMG in the US, examines how the CISO can navigate the big questions coming from the board.